The Roanoke Times

 The Roanoke Times is the primary newspaper in Southwestern Virginia and is based in Roanoke, Virginia, United States.
 It is published by Lee Enterprises.
 In addition to its headquarters in Roanoke, it maintains a bureau in Christiansburg, covering the eastern New River Valley and Virginia Tech.

-According to the 2011 Scarborough “Ranker Report,” The Roanoke Times ranks fifth in the country in terms of percentage of adults reading a newspaper on weekdays in that newspaper's coverage area.
+According to the 2011 Scarborough "Ranker Report," The Roanoke Times ranks fifth in the country in terms of percentage of adults reading a newspaper on weekdays in that newspaper's coverage area.

 History

 The Roanoke Daily Times began publication in 1886.
 The paper's original owner, M. H. Claytor, eventually added a companion evening newspaper, The Roanoke Evening News.
 In 1909, he sold the paper to a group headed by banker J. B. Fishburn.
 The Fishburn group bought the Roanoke Evening World in 1913, merging it with the Evening News and changing its name to the Roanoke World-News.
 At the same time, Times-World Corporation was formed as the owner of both papers.

 By 1931, Times-World Corporation had expanded into broadcasting with the purchase of WDBJ (now WFIR), Roanoke's first radio station.
 It eventually spawned an FM station (now WSLC) and a television station (which still has the WDBJ calls).
 In 1969, Times-World merged with Landmark Communications, which sold off the broadcasting properties and kept the papers.
-In 1977, the newspaper became known as The Roanoke Times & World-News when the company stopped publication of the afternoon World-News, though an afternoon edition of The Roanoke Times & World-News continued.
-The paper dropped the latter part of its name in 1995.
+In 1977, Landmark merged the two papers into a single all-day paper, The Roanoke Times & World-News.
+The World-News was dropped from the masthead in 1995.

 Landmark started shopping its newspaper properties in 2008 and sold the Times to Berkshire Hathaway's BH Media Group in 2013.
 This made the Times a sister publication to the Richmond Times-Dispatch, as well as the News & Advance of Lynchburg, the other major paper serving the Roanoke/Lynchburg media market.